 We’ll attempt to notify you about legal demands for your personal information when appropriate in our judgment, unless prohibited by law or court order or when the request is an emergency.
 Unless compelled by law, TriMet will not provide personal information to the U.S. Immigration and Customs Enforcement (ICE) or any similar agency for immigration enforcement purposes.

 4.4.
 You should be aware that TriMet is a public agency and is subject to public records laws.
 Personal information provided by you may be subject to disclosure pursuant to public records laws, unless the information is exempted by law.
 You should not provide personal information if you are concerned about disclosure of your information under those laws.

 We understand your security concerns and strive to take appropriate precautions.
 However, given the inherently vulnerable nature of the internet, we cannot guarantee absolute security.

-We take precautions to protect your personal information.
-For example, we encrypt certain communications through our Services with 128-bit encryption.
-However, given the nature of the internet and the fact that network security measures are not infallible, we cannot guarantee the security of your information.
+We take commercially reasonable precautions to protect your personal information from unauthorized or unlawful access or destruction.
+For example, we encrypt certain communications through our Services.
+However, no method of transmission over the internet or form of electronic storage is 100 percent secure.
+Therefore, we cannot guarantee the absolute security of your personal information.